 All the options listed above will also work for fans who live outside the Dodgers broadcast area.
 But you have one extra great option.

 MLB.TV is the league’s out-of-market streaming service.
 With it, you can watch every game except for the ones that feature your local team.
-The cost is a bit high, $24.99/mo, but it offers almost all of the games for the season.
+The cost is a bit high, $24.99/mo, but it offers almost all of the games of the season.

 You and your friends don’t need to huddle around a computer terminal to watch the Dodgers on Spectrum SportsNet LA.
 DIRECTV STREAM provides support for the most popular streaming devices.